IT-Academy-BCN/ita-challenges-backend/itachallenge-score/README_CUSTOM_JRE.md

 ```

 This message indicates which specific class is missing.
 For example, if the error mentions ```javax.transaction.xa.XAResource```, it means the module ```java.transaction.xa``` was excluded during the JRE creation process.

+Note: If you use your machine's JDK compiler instead of a custom compiler, some module classes excluded in the custom JRE may be executed anyway.

 ## **Additional notes**